georgenicoll/speed-test-cli/README.md

 # Speedtest Client Docker Container

 Docker packaging of the [Ookla Speed Test Client](https://www.speedtest.net/apps/cli).
-This includes an expect script wrapper to avoid having to manually accept the license agreements.
+This includes an expect script wrapper to avoid having to manually accept the license agreements: running this implicitly means that you are accepting the licensing aggreements.

 Run in docker as follows: